Arkansas Marriage Age Requirements Laws

 Note: State laws are not etched in stone and may change at any time, usually through the enactment of new legislation or decisions by higher courts (including federal courts in some instances).
 Make sure you contact an Arkansas family law attorney or conduct your own legal research to verify the state law(s) you are researching.

 Eligible couples who wish to get married in Arkansas will have to appear in person at their local county clerk's office, with a valid ID (drivers license, state-issued ID, passport, military ID, Indian card, or original birth certificate).
 The cost for a marriage license is $60.00 (cash or credit accepted).
 Additionally, couples may choose to apply for a covenant marriage license, in which the couple agrees to obtain pre-marital counseling and limited grounds for a future divorce.

 - Official State Codes - Links to the official online statutes (laws) in all 50 states and DC.

 Arkansas Marriage Age Requirements: Related Resources

-In order to get a valid marriage license, Arkansans under the age of 16 or 17 (for women and men, respectively) must get parental permission or in some cases a judicial order.
+In order to get a valid marriage license, Arkansans under the age of 17 must get parental permission or in some cases a judicial order.
 If your marriage faces one of these special circumstances, you probably will want professional legal help.
-Get started today with a free evaluation of your marriage law questions.
+Get started today by reaching out to an Arkansas family law attorney near you.